jfsaaved/java-bootcamp-acn/week-03-java-spring-boot-backend-pt1/src/main/java/org/accenture/day12/day_12_lombok_logging_mapping_rest.md

 ---
 # SLF4J Logging
-SLF4J is a simple logging API in Java that lets you write log messages in your code without worrying about which logging library (like Logback or Log4j) is actually used behind the scenes.
+SLF4J is a simple logging API in Java that lets you write log messages in your code.

 | Level   | What it represents                                 |
 | ------- | -------------------------------------------------- |